subpos/subpos_receiver/README.md

-# SubPos Hardware Receiver
+# SubPos Receiver

-Waits for scan result from ESP module and trilaterates a position from this scan.
+C++/Arduino libraries that wait for a scan result from an ESP Wi-Fi module and trilaterates a position from this scan.
 Outputs NMEA position data via USB UART.

 Tested on Arduino and the Teensy 3.2 and Energia and the Launchpad Tiva C (tm4c123).